dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 ```

-If we don't have transition styles yet, then this is either the clicked overview element or its corresponding detail element.
+The code above sets the transition style for the unselected overview boxes, so if we don't have one yet, then this is either the clicked overview element or its corresponding detail element.
 As with the code above, we gather the information to generate the transition and then call either `preset.detail` or `preset.selectedOverview` to generate the styles.

 ```javascript
         if (!style) {